pkgcore/pkgcore/doc/config.rst

 it will load make.conf.

-If you want to get rid of make.conf entirely you can start from the output of pconfig --dump.
-But be careful: pconfig does not escape strings exactly the same way dhcpformat parses them, so make sure you check the --dump after you disable portage_conf for mistakes.
+If you want to get rid of make.conf entirely you can start from the output of pconfig dump.
+But be careful: pconfig does not escape strings exactly the same way dhcpformat parses them, so make sure you check the dump after you disable portage_conf for mistakes.

 Aliases
 -------